Inbibo/shift_docs/docs/reference/catalogs.md

 ## The Catalog Manager

-The Catalog Manager allows to inspect the current existing catalogs in Shift, add new ones, and load and unload them.
+The Catalog Manager allows to inspect the current existing catalogs in Shift, add new ones, and load or unload them.

 TO BE DEFINED BY ISSUE #16